 - An influencer's content is unique and personalised.
 They generate their own posts, photos, and social media items, though they may add a link or keyword.
 The effect is that their content is raw.
 Not unprofessional, but REAL.

 - The photography will be their own.
 Some influencers may ask to use a couple of stock pictures, but being creative is their strength.
 We know that our readers love that, too.

 - Influencers aren’t just active on one social platform.
 They use them all!
 Once their content is live, they publicise to Facebook, Twitter, Instagram, Snapchat, Pinterest, Google+, Linkedin, and more.
 (Not to mention good old word of mouth!)
 We are all people at the end of the day, and we all love social content.
 That's why this strategy works so well.

 - It doesn’t end there.
 Speaking personally, I schedule three tweets a day that reference what I'd consider “old” content.
 Day-old, week-old, and even year-old content is generally still relevant.
 If it’s possible to update it, then I do.
 Unlike an advert in a magazine that gets thrown out after a month or year, content on the web is always there!

 - Influencers build personal relationships with businesses.
-If your business is one that the influencer genuinely likes, and especially if it’s one where the influencer knows the owner, the influencer could eventually become a paying customer also.
+If your business is one that the influencer genuinely likes, and especially if it's one where the influencer knows the owner, they could eventually become a paying customer also.

 When it comes to searching and approaching influencers, it’s hard to know where to start.
 As I mentioned above, everyone seems to be jumping on the bandwagon.
 The influencer market is becoming quite saturated.